 Key factors contributing to the increase in demand were the volatility and decrease in commodity prices during our first fiscal quarter.
-The average spot prices for gold declined 9.3% and average spot prices for silver declined 15.3% during the six months ended December 31, 2015 as compared to 2014.
-The increase in volatility was due in part to macro-economic factors which created an increase in demand at lower price levels.
+The average spot prices for gold declined 7.9% and average spot prices for silver declined 15.6% during the nine months ended March 31, 2016 as compared to 2015.
+The increase in volatility was due in part to macro-economic factors which created an increase in demand at lower prices.
+However, prices began to increase during the third quarter from a two-year low in average spot prices.
 The combination of higher volatility and demand for product that exceeds supply historically results in higher revenues, but is not representative of normal market conditions.
+This combination of factors was especially pronounced in the first quarter of this fiscal year.